Crockpot Chili…And A Recipe For Happiness

 nothing was gained under the sun.

 So the recipe for happiness is don’t chase after happiness.
-Or money, or people, chase after God instead and watch him fulfill his promise of giving you the desires of your heart.
+Or money, or people, but to chase after God instead and watch him fulfill his promise of giving you the desires of your heart.

 “No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.”
 1 Corinthians 2:9